Beginner’s Guide to Vertically Integrated vs. Best-of-Breed Software

-End-to-end software from a single provider is relatively a new phenomenon.
+But end to end software from a single provider is still relatively a new phenomenon.

 In the early days, the only way to get end-to-end software to run your business was to build it yourself, stitching in best-of-breed solutions from different software vendors to fill the gaps.